AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 Keep the following in mind when writing documentation.

 - **Write concisely**: Don't waste words.
 Keep sentences short and concise.
 Keep your article focused.
 Keep the number of notes to a minimum.
-- **Focus on the audience and purpose**: Before you begin writing, clearly determine who the customer is and what task he or she is trying to do.
+- **Focus on the audience and purpose**: Before you begin writing, clearly determine who the customer is and what task he or she is trying to accomplish.
 Write your article to help that customer do that task.
 - **Use examples**: Provide examples to explain concepts.
 - **Organize your content**: Create sections to divide instructions into more manageable groups of steps.
 Use a screenshot when it adds clarity.